jonathanpeppers/Xamarin.SSLPinning/README.md

 # Xamarin.SSLPinning
 Test project to setup SSL pinning with Xamarin

-Looking for a workaround for blob post [here](https://thomasbandt.com/certificate-and-public-key-pinning-with-xamarin)
+Looking for a workaround for blog post [here](https://thomasbandt.com/certificate-and-public-key-pinning-with-xamarin)

 Basically I did the following to get this to work:
 - Dumped Xamarin's source for `NSUrlSessionHandler.cs` and its code in `HttpClientEx.cs`